 A variety of instructional sequences (mini-courses), each focusing on a single topic or competency dealing with reading instruction.
 Topics differ each semester to adjust to current literature in the field, inservice needs and resource availability.
 Of three required units, at least one must be taken from each of the three required categories (A, B and C).
-Students may elect to take more than three from these same categories or an elective category (D).
-Consult Class Schedule each semester for offerings. - A. Linguistic/Cultural Difference and Reading - B. Interpersonal/Interdisciplinary Communication Skills - C. Children/Young Adult Literature; Oral and Creative Responses to Reading - D. Elective Category 701.
-Field Experience as a Reading Specialist (4) Prerequisites: Education 511, 621, 631, 652 and consent of the instructor.
-Supervised experience as a Reading Specialist.
+Students may elect to take more than three from these same categories.
+Consult Class Schedule each semester for offerings.
+A. Linguistic/Cultural Difference and Reading B. Interpersonal/Interdisciplinary Communication Skills C. Children/Young Adult Literature; Oral and Creative Responses to Reading 701.
+Field Experience as a Reading Specialist (4) Prerequisites: Education 511, 621, 631, 652 and consent of the instructor Supervised experience as a Reading Specialist.
 Approval of instructor and of local school district required in the semester prior to registration.
-In a departmentally approved section of this course.
-750. Reading Research (3) Prerequisites: M.A. in reading or related language area, and two years of teaching Analysis of existing literature in reading research and its application to the field.
-Exploration of areas of research need.
 GRADUATE COURSES IN EDUCATION Students without classified graduate standing are not admitted to 600- and 700-numbered courses in Education.
-Twelve units of professional education are prerequisite for enrollment in all graduate courses, except Education 630, 666 and 680, which require special clearance from the Coordinator of Higher Education Programs.
+Twelve units of professional education are prerequisite for enrollment in all graduate courses, except Education 630 and 680, which require special clearance from the Coordinator of Higher Education Programs.
 GENERAL 610.
-Curriculum Theory and Development in Postsecondary Education (3) Prerequisite: Education 680.
+Curriculum Theory and Development in Postsecondary Education (3) Prerequisite: Education 680 or appropriate experience.
 Process of curriculum change and improvement.
-Development and evaluation of curricula in postsecondary education and selection of appropriate teaching strategies to meet learning needs of students.
-630. Seminar in Instructional Methods and Materials: Community College (3) Prerequisite: Possession of a valid or limited teaching credential or enrollment in Education 700 The teaching process at the community college level addressing lesson planning, individualization of instruction, use of learning centers, interactive instruction, micro-teaching. other audiovisual methods and procedures of evaluation.
-632. Change in Education (3) Prerequisite: Valid teaching credential Examination of the process of change in education, analysis of recent major changes and study of techniques for effecting change.
+Development and evaluation of curricula in postsecondary education and selection of appropriate teaching strategies to meet learning 630.
+Seminar in Instructional Methods and Materials: Community College (3) Prerequisite: Education 610, 680 or appropriate experience.
+The teaching process at the community college level addressing lesson planning. individualization of instruction, use of learning centers, interactive instruction, micro-teaching, other audiovisual methods and procedures of evaluation 632.
+Change in Education (3) Prerequisite: Valid teaching credential.

+Examination of the process of change in education, analysis of recent major changes and study of techniques for effecting change.
+635. Literacy and Language (3) Prerequisites: Education 511 and Elementary Education 411 or Secondary Education 403.
+Methods of teaching reading.
+Theories of literacy and methods for developing literacy in language, reading and writing.
+Instructional methods and assessment techniques for children, youths and adults.
 660. Advanced Educational Psychology (3) Prerequisite: Elementary Education 361 or valid teaching credential.
 Advanced study of the research in educational psychology and its application to learning and human growth.
 661. Seminar in Educational Measurement (3) Problems in educational testing.
-Emphasis on construction, administration and validation of teacher-made tests.
-666. Educational Psychology: Community College (2) Prerequisite: Credit or concurrent registration in Education 680.
-The nature of the community college student; the learning process, including contributions of audiovisual materials.
-The functions of student personnel services in the community college.
-670. Simulation and Games (3) Prerequisite: Open to teachers and those enrolled in education credential programs.
+Emphasis on construction, administration and validation of teacher-made tests 670.
+Simulation and Games (3) Prerequisite: Open to teachers and those enrolled in education credential programs.
 The use and construction of simulations and games for education.
-(Formerly numbered Secondary 672.
-Values Education (3) Prerequisite: Valid teaching credential or enrollment in a credential program.
+672. Values Education (3) Prerequisite: Valid teaching credential or enrollment in a credential program.
 Analysis of various strategies that promote clarification of values and moral dilemmas.
 Development of classroom strategies to measure values and implement value clarification.
-675. Advanced Computerized Instruction (3) Prerequisites: Education 590 or experience in programming and consent of instructor.
-Design and implementation of educational software using files, simulation, (color) graphics and other capabilities available on microcomputers.
+674. Schools and Changing Sex Roles (3) I Prerequisite: Open to teachers and those enrolled in education credential programs.
+Impact of schools upon the role of males and females and the role the educational systems play in maintaining traditional roles.
+675. Advanced Computerized Instruction (3) Prerequisites: Education 590 or experience in programming and consent of instructor Design and implementation of educational software using files, simulation, (color) graphics and other capabilities available on microcomputers.
 680. The Community College (3) Overview of philosophy, history, aims, scope, function, outcomes, principles and problems of the community college.
 Relation of the community college to secondary and higher education.
-Fieldwork required 682.
-Social Foundations (2 or 3) Prerequisite: Admission to teacher education.
+Fieldwork required.
+682. Social Foundations (2 or 3) Prerequisite: Admission to teacher education.